philippebeck/nemjs/README.md

 ## Overview

 nemjs is a JavaScript Backend Service Library.
-You will find some Services with Checkers, Getters & Setters
+You will find some Services about Checkers, Getters & Setters
+Auth services are using JWT & bcrypt
+Mail services are using nodemailer
+Image services are using sharp

 ## Summary